Effective Date: October 9, 2023

 8.1 Warranties.
 Each party represents and warrants that: (i) it has the full power and authority to execute and fully perform this Agreement in accordance with its terms; and (ii) its execution and performance of its obligations under this Agreement will not violate any agreement to which it is a party.
 UI further represents and warrants that, during the term of this Agreement: (a) the Services will be provided in a professional manner and in material compliance with applicable laws; (b) UI will use reasonable efforts consistent with prevailing industry standards to maintain the Services in a manner that minimizes errors and interruptions in the Services; (c) UI will use reasonable measures consistent with prevailing industry standards to ensure that the Services do not contain any viruses, worms, time bombs, Trojan horses, malicious code, or other malware (“Viruses”); and (d) UI will not materially reduce the features or functionality of the Services during the term of this Agreement.

 8.2 Platform Only.
-Although UI reserves the right to review or remove any Customer Data or other information that appears in the Services, UI does not assume any responsibility for the accuracy or reliability of Customer Data, Recruit Participant Information, or any information exchanged between Customer and any Participant.
+UI does not assume any responsibility for the accuracy or reliability of Customer Data, Recruit Participant Information, or any information exchanged between Customer and any Participant.
 UI does not have control over the quality, timing, legality, failure to provide, or any other aspect whatsoever of any Research Session, or any communication between Customer and any Participant.
 Participants are independent third parties over whom UI has no control and for whom UI takes no responsibility.

 8.3 Disclaimers.
 EXCEPT AS SPECIFICALLY SET FORTH IN THIS SECTION 8, THE SERVICES ARE PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS WITHOUT ANY WARRANTIES OF ANY KIND TO THE FULLEST EXTENT PERMITTED BY LAW AND UI DISCLAIMS ANY AND ALL WARRANTIES, WHETHER EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, INCLUDING WITHOUT LIMITATION ANY IMPLIED WARRANTIES OF MERCHANTABILITY, NON-INFRINGEMENT, TITLE, AND FITNESS FOR A PARTICULAR PURPOSE.
 UI DOES NOT WARRANT THAT THE SERVICES WILL BE UNINTERRUPTED, TIMELY, ERROR-FREE, OR FREE FROM VIRUSES, NOR DOES UI MAKE ANY WARRANTY AS TO THE RESULTS THAT MAY BE OBTAINED FROM USE OF THE SERVICES.
 NO INFORMATION OR ADVICE OBTAINED BY CUSTOMER FROM UI OR THROUGH THE SERVICES SHALL CREATE ANY WARRANTY NOT EXPRESSLY STATED IN THIS AGREEMENT.